Cowrie

-The term porcelain derives from the old Italian term for the cowrie shell (porcellana) due to their similar appearance.
-Shells of certain species have historically been used as currency in several parts of the world, as well as being used, in the past and present, very extensively in jewelry, and for other decorative and ceremonial purposes.
+Cowrie shells have held cultural, economic, and ornamental significance in various cultures.
 The cowrie was the shell most widely used worldwide as shell money.
-It is most abundant in the Indian Ocean, and was collected in the Maldive Islands, in Sri Lanka, along the Indian Malabar coast, in Borneo and on other East Indian islands, in Maluku in the Pacific, and in various parts of the African coast from Ras Hafun to Mozambique.
+It is most abundant in the Indian Ocean, and was collected in the Maldive Islands, in Sri Lanka, along the Indian Malabar coast, in Borneo and on other East Indian islands, in Maluku in the Pacific, in Papua New Guinea and in various parts of the African coast from Ras Hafun, in Somalia, to Mozambique.
 Cowrie shell money was important in the trade networks of Africa, South Asia, and East Asia.